Last Updated on June 27, 2022 by Laura Turner

-Each year on the SDN forums as the summer rolls around, there is always a flurry of threads asking for advice on the various aspects of the application cycle.
-For the first-time applicant the application process is at once exciting and nerve-wracking, caused by uncertainty in what to expect and the inherently unguided nature of the process combined with the much-anticipated arrival of this moment.
+As the summer rolls around each year, the SDN Forums always have a flurry of threads asking for advice on the medical admissions process.
+For the first-time applicant, the application process is at once exciting and nerve-wracking, caused by uncertainty in what to expect and the inherently unguided nature of the process combined with the much-anticipated arrival of this moment.

-The application to medical school is perhaps the first time that applicants are given a more or less blank slate on which to express themselves and told to go at it with very few guidelines.
-I will leave it to the reader to peruse SDN, particularly the forums, and find information on the particulars and mechanics of the application process (check out the 2011-2012 Applicant Sticky for links to relevant threads, some of which are included below).
-Instead, I want to offer here a few tidbits of general advice to applicants that are embarking on this year’s application cycle.
+The application to medical school is perhaps the first time that applicants are given a more or less blank slate on which to express themselves and are generally told to go at it with very few guidelines.
+I will leave it to the reader to peruse SDN, particularly the forums, and find information on the particulars and mechanics of the application process (check out the resources that SDN offers for pre-med and medical students).
+Instead, I want to offer general advice to applicants that are embarking on this year’s application cycle.

-Last year I had the great fortune to interview at a wide gamut of institutions – from state schools to the world’s most reputable institutions – and I did a lot of reflecting on my experiences as a medical school applicant both while the process was in full swing and after I made my final decision.
-My goal is to provide insight into the process to quell some of the fears that arise from uncertainty about what to expect and offer some pointers that, I hope, will help you throughout the upcoming year.
+When I applied to medical school, I had the great fortune to interview at a wide gamut of institutions – from state schools to the world’s most reputable institutions – and I did a lot of reflecting on my experiences as a medical school applicant both while the process was in full swing and after I made my final decision.
+My goal is to provide insight into the process to quell some of the fears that arise from uncertainty about what to expect and offer some pointers on medical admissions that, I hope, will help you throughout the upcoming year.

 Before You Submit Your Application

-Reread, reread, and reread your AMCAS application some more
+Reread, reread, and reread your medical school application some more

 Make sure all of the information is entered correctly and check for spelling and grammar mistakes multiple times.
 I developed the habit of reading my entire application at the end of every day I worked on it; I read my application in its entirety more than ten times before I submitted it.
 In addition to minimizing writing mistakes, this will also make you very familiar with what you wrote in your application, which will be important for interviews.
 Ideally, you should also have someone who knows you well, and someone who does not, review your application.

-I’m skeptical of anyone that is able to complete the application in a day or two.
-Every question is an opportunity to reveal more about yourself, and considering that the AMCAS application and any secondary applications will be all that the admissions committee bases interview decisions on, both (but especially the primary) should be treated extremely seriously.
+I’m skeptical of anyone that is able to complete an application in a day or two without advance preparation.
+Every question is an opportunity to reveal more about yourself and considering that the medical school primary application and any secondary applications will be all that the admissions committee bases interview decisions on, both should be treated extremely seriously.
 Don’t write your personal statement or complete the activities and experiences sections haphazardly – make sure you take advantage of the opportunities to share your personal motivations and interests and why medicine is the field for you.

 Don’t rush any part of the application

-Contrary to most SDN advice, you don’t need to submit the application within the first few days of June in order to be “on time.”
-While the time required for applications to be verified does get much longer quickly, you won’t be receiving any secondaries until mid-to-late July unless AMCAS and schools change how they do things significantly.
-Don’t compromise the integrity of your application for the sake of submitting on the first day possible.
+Contrary to most SDN advice, you don’t need to submit the application within the first few days of the application accepting submissions in order to be “on time.”
+While the time required for applications to be verified does get much longer quickly, you won’t be receiving any secondaries immediately afterward.
+The schools require some time to process the verified applications and will generally indicate on their websites when secondaries are expected to start rolling out.
+Don’t compromise the integrity of your application for the sake of submitting it on the first day possible, with the only exception being that you already have properly reviewed and edited everything.
 Taking a few days to intensively review your application and make necessary changes will yield many more benefits than submitting the application on the first day possible without reviewing and editing.

 Make sure to fully explain activities and experiences on the application